Britain's bookish Hammond turns unlikely resistance chief

-Philip Hammond's decision to resign as Britain's finance minister should Boris Johnson become prime minister thrusts him into the frontlines of a brewing internal revolt against the likely incoming leader.
+Philip Hammond's resignation Wednesday as UK finance minister thrusts the understated political veteran into the frontlines of a brewing revolt against new Prime Minister Boris Johnson's Brexit strategy.

-The 63-year-old Oxford University graduate is one of Britain's most respected ministers among European leaders and a champion of London's strategically vital financial hub.
+The 63-year-old Oxford University graduate is one of Britain's most respected officials among European leaders and a champion of London's strategically vital financial hub.

-Both hope Hammond, an understated government veteran of nine years, will find a way to keep Johnson from pulling Britain out of the European Union without a divorce agreement on October 31 -- the "no-deal" option that experts warn could sink markets and cripple trade.
+Both hope he finds a way to keep Johnson from pulling Britain out of the European Union without a divorce agreement on October 31 -- the "no-deal" option that experts think will sink markets and cripple trade.

-Former London mayor Johnson is the bookmakers' runaway favourite to beat Foreign Secretary Jeremy Hunt in the race to succeed Theresa May as leader of the governing Conservative Party.
-The new leader will be announced on Tuesday and formally take over as prime minister on Wednesday.
+Former London mayor Johnson was sworn into office Wednesday after pledging not to seek any further Brexit extensions, "do or die, come what may".

-But Hammond -- nicknamed "Spreadsheet Phil" for his dogged devotion to strict budgets -- has been that nagging voice who keeps telling Johnson that his promises of a bright no-deal Brexit future are misguided and dangerous.
+But Hammond -- nicknamed "Spreadsheet Phil" for his dogged devotion to strict budgets -- has been that nagging voice who has kept telling Johnson that his promises of a bright no-deal Brexit future are misguided and dangerous.

-"I will do everything I can from the backbench to ensure that parliament blocks a no-deal," the chancellor of the Exchequer said in an interview with two European newspapers that was published on Friday.
+"I will do everything I can from the backbench to ensure that parliament blocks a no-deal," Hammond said a few days before he formally quit.

 - Swashbuckling spirit -

-Hammond's bookish looks and gentlemanly charm disguise an entrepreneurial spirit and a fervent belief in Britain's ability to be a forceful voice on the world stage.
+Hammond's bookish looks and gentlemanly charm go along with an entrepreneurial spirit and a fervent belief in Britain's ability to be a forceful voice on the world stage.

 The Financial Times newspaper once called him "the product of Britain's swashbuckling (Margaret) Thatcher era: a risk-taker whose business ventures sometimes did not pay off."